UNINETTSigma2/documentation/getting_help/faq.md

 where `<username>` is your username.
 You can of course also check the queue by not adding a username.
 For additional details on how to monitor job(s), please consult page about {ref}`monitoring-jobs`.

-### Why  my devel/short/preproc jobs put in the “normal” queue even though I specify qos in my job script?
+### Why are my devel/short/preproc jobs put in the “normal” queue even though I specify `--qos` in my job script?

-The qos specified jobs like devel, short, preproc  by default  run in the standard partition ie, normal but will have the specified different properties.
+The `--qos` specified jobs, like `devel`, `short` and `preproc`, by default run in the standard partition - i.e. `normal` but will have different properties.
 For detailed explanation see {ref}`queue-system`.
-In order to see your devel queue use the following command, (you can replace devel with short/preproc to see the respective qos queue)
+In order to see your jobs in the devel queue, use the following command, (you can replace `devel` with `short` or `preproc` to see the respective queues)
 ```console
 $ squeue -q devel -u <username>
 ```